Spit-Up Management: Causes & Risk Factors In The Us

 Overfeeding and Feeding Technique

-3. Maintain an upright position: Keep your infant upright during and after feeding to reduce pressure on the stomach.
+3. Hold your baby upright: Keep your baby upright during feeds to reduce pressure on the stomach.

 Gastroesophageal Reflux Disease